 You know not to get them wet, expose them to bright light, or feed them after midnight.
-But here are 21 things you might not know about Joe Dante’s creature-filled dark comedy classic, which turns 30 years old today.
+But here are 20 things you might not know about Joe Dante’s creature-filled dark comedy classic.

 1. ITS UNEXPECTEDLY DARK THEMES ARE PARTLY RESPONSIBLE FOR THE CREATION OF THE PG-13 RATING.